-Accommodation of foreign prisoners requires the balance of various factors.
+Decisions relating to the accommodation of foreign prisoners require the balancing of various factors.
 One factor to be considered is whether it is better to house foreign prisoners in a given prison together with their compatriots or others who share their culture or religion.
-As is the case with allocation this may reduce their sense of isolation, but may conversely be undesirable from the point of view of safety and security.
-It may also be detrimental to their interaction with the other prisoners.
-Particularly if they are released in the country in which they are imprisoned, this may hamper their eventual social reintegration.
-When deciding whether to allocate foreign prisoners to single or communal cells within a prison their cultural preferences shall be borne in mind.
+As is the case with allocation, while this may reduce their sense of isolation, it may conversely be undesirable from the point of view of safety and security.
+It may also be detrimental to their interaction with other prisoners.
+If the foreign prisoners are to be released in the country in which they are imprisoned, such an accommodation policy may hamper their social reintegration.
+When deciding whether to allocate foreign prisoners to single or communal cells within a prison, the cultural preferences of such prisoners should be borne in mind.